 Cyclists who disobey traffic laws are the No. 1 police complaint among residents of Manhattan's Upper East Side.
 Could the built environment be the real culprit?

 A recent study shows that traffic fatality rates are lower for children in areas where public transit is widely used.

 In April, 2008, the state assembly rejected Mayor Bloomberg's congestion pricing plan.
 In this recent panel, the experts agree that the revenue the project would have produced for improving city transportation infrastructure is vital to its future.

 Feb 5, 2010 Streetsblog

 Private industry often points to governmental regulations as a source of added expense that makes them less competitive.
 In this case, NYC's requirement two years ago that taxis accept credit cards has resulted in growth in ridership and revenue.

 Nov 9, 2009 The New York Times - N.Y/Region

 Once again, the New York City Department of Transportation (NYCDOT) delightfully surprises the design community with another major leap forward in making city streets a public realm for all users (I can’t tell you how odd it still feels to write that).
 As if the impressive, incessant roll-out of bike lanes, successful implementation of the “Select Bus Service”, and the unprecedented changes to Times Square and its environs weren’t enough to pique the imaginations of New Yorkers used to streets built for cars, NYCDOT has just issued their “2009 Street Design Manual”.
-Planners and Engineers, Opinion
+Planners and Engineers, Blog Post

 Jun 3, 2009 By